To Err Is Human; To Annotate, SILICON? Toward Robust Reproducibility in LLM Annotation: Empirical Results

-These findings provide strong support for the argument that holding human baseline procedures ($H$), meta-prompts ($P$), and models ($M$) constant while anchoring evaluation at refined guidelines (\(G^*=G_1\)), the transition from $G_0$ to $G_1$ increases observed agreement ($\Delta^{(G)}>0$).
-Appendix Figure \ref{fig:ra_iteration} illustrates the gains from iterative refinement process, showing that IAA among annotation experts rises consistently over multiple revision rounds.
-Achieving high IAA typically requires several iterations for complex tasks, supporting our framework that prescriptive guidelines must be systematically developed rather than created in isolation.
+These findings provide strong support for the argument that when holding human baseline procedures ($H$), meta-prompts ($P$), and models ($M$) constant while anchoring evaluation at refined guidelines (\(G^*=G_1\)), the transition from $G_0$ to $G_1$ increases reference agreement ($\Delta^{(G)}>0$).
+Appendix Figure~\ref{fig:ra_iteration} illustrates the gains from the iterative refinement process, showing that IAA among annotation experts generally rises over multiple revision rounds, though occasional non-monotonic dips occur within individual rounds.
+Achieving high IAA typically requires several iterations for complex tasks, supporting our workflow that prescriptive guidelines must be systematically developed rather than created in isolation.

-\subsection{Reducing Baseline-induced Error}
+\subsubsection{Reducing baseline-induced error.}

 Unreliable human reference standards introduce systematic baseline-induced error when the evaluation standard itself diverges from ground truth.
-We test whether expert-generated baselines reduce this source of error by comparing the internal consistency of annotation experts versus crowdsourced workers using identical annotation guidelines.
+We test whether expert-generated baselines reduce this source of error by comparing the internal consistency of annotation experts versus crowd workers using identical annotation guidelines.

-For each of the four primary cases (comprising six sub-tasks), we constructed two distinct annotation baselines using our finalized annotation guidelines.
-The expert baseline was obtained from three undergraduate research assistants who participated in the iterative guideline development process, while the crowdsourced baseline was obtained from three different research assistants who received the guidelines without participating in their development.
-Both groups annotated 200 to 300 randomly chosen documents using identical protocols.
-Figure \ref{fig:crowd_vs_llm_iaa} presents the IAA comparisons between the two baseline procedures.
-The annotation experts consistently achieved higher consensus compared to crowdsourced annotators across all six tasks.
-For instance, in the dialog intent classification task, the mean Cohen's $\kappa$ among expert annotators was 0.61 (indicating substantial agreement), whereas crowdsourced annotators achieved only 0.23, reflecting weaker alignment and less consistent understanding of the annotation criteria.
+For each of the four primary cases (comprising six sub-tasks), we construct two distinct annotation baselines using our finalized annotation guidelines.
+The expert baseline is obtained from three undergraduate research assistants who participate in the iterative guideline development process, while the crowd worker baseline is obtained from three different research assistants who receive the guidelines without participating in their development.
+Both groups annotate 200 to 300 randomly chosen documents using identical protocols.
+Figure~\ref{fig:crowd_vs_llm_iaa} presents the IAA comparisons between the two baseline procedures.
+The annotation experts consistently achieve higher consensus compared to crowd workers across all six tasks.
+For instance, in the dialog intent classification task, the mean Cohen's $\kappa$ among expert annotators is 0.61 (indicating substantial agreement), whereas crowd workers achieve only 0.23, reflecting weaker alignment and less consistent understanding of the annotation criteria.